 Facilitate efforts for matching education with the future of jobs especially the transfer of skills and technologies and closing the digital divide.
 Support skills development in STEM;

 - Youth Health and Wellbeing

 Call for universal health coverage ensuring that adolescents particularly women and girls are not left behind and advocate to address Ebola, sexual and reproductive health rights, mental health and disability rights and the growing burden of HIV besides the current COVID-19 pandemic;

 Advocate for youth transformative and pan-African leadership and their participation as agents of peace in governance, political and social life.

-- 22 May – Call for submissions
+- 22 May – 7th June: Call for applications

 - Submissions are opened to African women aged 20 to 35;